thmasTangCN/Balancics/AiFile/AiInstructManual_ENG.md

 **Basic 9:**
 ```
-The author says they want to give a gift to their daughter.
+The author says he want to dedicate this book as a gift to his daughter.
 Is this gift valuable?
 Rare?
 Substantial?
 Or is it just some cliché like "the emotional weight is priceless?
 ```

 ---